Ski Niseko Hokkaido Terrain

 Niseko Sidecountry / Slackcountry

 The Niseko gate system allows controlled access into the sidecountry when conditions allow.
-Have respect for the patrollers who are pretty lenient.
-When the sidecountry gates are closed, it’s generally for a good reason.
 For daily information on the status of the gates and avalanche status, see the Niseko Avalanche Information website.

 The An’nupuri bowls (entered from gates 1 or 2) are a good example of primo Niseko sidecountry and provide great open zones and tree skiing.